-Glamping at Autocamp, on the Russian River Near Guerneville, California
+Glamping at Autocamp on the Russian River and at the Yosemite Autocamp, California

 Airstreams Set Among Giant Coastal Redwoods at Auto Camp in Guernville California